-To ensure that the objectives listed above are being met and to provide performance feedback to the mining manager.
+To ensure that the objectives listed above are being met and to provide performance feedback to the Mining Manager.

-Error!
-Reference source not found. below shows the environmental risks and issues, and m itigation and monitoring measures for traffic aspects.
+Table 13 below shows the environmental risks and issues, and mitigation and monitoring measures for traffic aspects.

-Responsibility - Site Manager Potential issues Increased traffic volumes on existing roads or impacts Wear and tear of existing road surfaces - Community safety Mitigations measures Increased - Designs of the intersection layouts of the mine access road must Traffic on road address design standards and elements such as alignment, sign and vehicular distances, cross-sections and provisions for other road users including accidents pedestrians, and must be legally compliant. - Inspect mine vehicles and contractors' vehicles weekly for clean and operational taillights, indicators, reflective signage and reverse horns/beepers to ensure visibility of vehicles, especially at night. - The minimum bell-mouth radii at this intersection should be 15 meters, to accommodate the tuning movements of large articulated tucks
+Responsibility - Site Manager Potential issues Increased traffic volumes on existing roads. or impacts Wear and tear of existing road surfaces.
+Mitigations measures Increased - Designs of the intersection layouts of the mine access road must Traffic on road address design standards and elements such as alignment, sign and vehicular distances, cross-sections and provisions for other road users including accidents pedestrians, and must be legally compliant. - Inspect mine vehicles and contractors' vehicles weekly for clean and operational taillights, indicators, reflective signage and reverse horns/beepers to ensure visibility of vehicles, especially at night. - The minimum bell-mouth radii at this intersection should be 15 meters, to accommodate the tuning movements of large articulated trucks.

-Table 15 - Traffic mitigation measures
+Table 13 - Traffic mitigation measures

 - The needs of pedestrians should be taken into consideration in the planning and design of the access to the proposed site, as well as the design of the road infrastructure. - All employees and contractors must adhere to the speed limits and other road safety procedures, both on the mine site, and on public roads.
-Include speed limits in the induction and enforce the speed limits. - Provide large visible road signage, indicating the presence of heavy vehicle traffic at least 500 m before, on either side of the mine site access road intersection along the road. - Reduce the speed limit along the C13 Road to 80 km/h on the approaches toward the Gergarub Mine - Road safety issues must be included as part of the overall on-site safety training and at induction Monitoring requirements Deil shaaratia Daily observations Weekly checks
+Include speed limits in the induction and enforce the speed limits. - Provide large visible road signage, indicating the presence of heavy vehicle traffic at least 500 m before, on either side of the mine site access road intersection along the road. - Inspection of the site access district routes to determine the times of need to maintain such routes. - Road safety issues must be included as part of the overall on-site safety training and at induction.
+Monitoring requirements Daily observation ons Weekly checks